How much does UK car insurance cost?

 Get quotes

-[1]The average cost of annual car insurance by policy type purchased between Jan to Nov 2022 through Go.Compare.
+[2]The median cost of annual car insurance by policy type purchased between 01 April 2024 and 30 June 2024 through Go.Compare.